Sfeir/devfest_mlops/README.md

 ```

 #### Querying from Cloud Shell
-If we want to specify a signature with the request, we need to use curl.
-Signature specification in the python library is not currently supported.

 Write the request data manually or programmatically to a json file first, using python:

 ```
 import json
 data = {